Best AI Software for Law Firms

 Core capabilities include:

-If you’d like to see how these workflows would look with your intake process, practice areas, and case management system, you can book a live demo of Whippy↗ and walk through real call flows, intake conversations, and scheduling automations tailored to your firm.
+If you’d like to see how these workflows would look with your intake process, practice areas, and case management system, you can book a live demo of Whippy and walk through real call flows, intake conversations, and scheduling automations tailored to your firm.

 The four core layers:

-1. Content & Document Automation Layer
+1. Document Automation Layer

-2. Analytics & Firm Insights Layer
+2. Analytics and Firm Intelligence Layer

 For firms looking to improve marketing ROI and automate follow-up workflows, this guide breaks down the top digital marketing and automation options for attorneys.

-3. Operations, Compliance & Case Management Layer
+3. Case Management and Compliance Layer

-4. Client Engagement & AI Intake Assistant Layer
+4. Client Engagement & Intake Layer

-Where Whippy fits: handling intake conversations, screening for case fit, scheduling consultations, sending reminders, and managing follow-up across voice, SMS, and chat.
+Where Whippy fits: handling intake conversations, screening for case fit, scheduling consultations, and managing follow-up across voice, SMS, and web chat.
+This layer ensures no prospect is missed and every response is immediate.

 Table of Contents